-Employees who work under a split shift schedule means they have to divide their work hours all through the day.
-For example, if your employee is asked to work for 8 hours/day, then they have to split it in half—4 hours morning and 4 hours evening.
+Employees who work under a split shift schedule have to divide their work hours throughout the day.
+For example, if your employee is asked to work 8 hours/day, they have to split it in half—4 hours morning and 4 hours evening.

 Roster for Rotating Shifts

 If your business operates continuously or on a 24/7 basis, then this type of shift roster works best.
-This roster includes day, night, and swing work schedules that cycle on a weekly, monthly, or twice-yearly basis.
-Also, this is a type of roster template that’s popular in medical, military, roadwork, construction, and powerplant industries.
+This roster includes day, night, and swing work schedules that cycle weekly, monthly, or twice-yearly.
+Also, this type of roster template is popular in medical, military, roadwork, construction, and powerplant industries.

-This type of schedule may be challenging to adjust for some because it affects a good work-life balance structure.
+This type of schedule may be challenging to adjust because it affects a good work-life balance structure.
 Employees may spend time with family and friends less frequently.

 Roster for DuPont Shifts

 For the DuPont roster, the work schedule is divided into shifts and works in a 12-hour rotating shift order.
-Your employees will be split into 4 teams, and each team will work a set of 4 straight night shifts (during a 4-week period), then followed by 3 days off (in the first week).
+Your employees will be split into four teams, and each team will work a set of 4 straight night shifts (during a 4-week period), followed by three days off (in the first week).

-Afterwards, they will then work for 3-day shifts, which is followed by 1 day off, then work for 3 successive night shifts.
-Then, the team will have 3-days off, followed by 4-day shifts and 7 days off.
-This cycle will then repeat every 4 weeks.
+Afterwards, they will then work for 3-day shifts, followed by one day off, and then work three successive night shifts.
+Then, the team will have 3-days off, followed by 4-day shifts and seven days off.
+This cycle will then repeat every four weeks.